QuestioWo/QuestioWo/README.md

 ### [Sigma17][sigma17]

-A recreation of the Sigma16 IDE and emulator originally implemented by [John O'Donnel](https://jtod.github.io) in `React.js`
+A recreation of the Sigma16 IDE `React.js`

 ## Connect with me :